 - TPMS On/Off Available (Download Required) Adjust Feature Only Available On TrailDash/TD2

 - Idle UP

 - Internet Updateable

-The FlashCal is far more complex and yet offers less options to program.
+The FlashCal is far more complex and yet offers fewer options to program features.
 Let’s see what a tire size change would take.

 - Step one is recommended before using the FlashCal when purchased new or if it has not been used for several weeks.